What is a Service Mesh?

 How is a Service Mesh Achieved?

-Typically a service mesh is implemented via ‘sidecars‘ attached to every microservice on your network.
+Typically, a service mesh is implemented via sidecars.
+These sidecars are usually attached to every microservice on your network.
 The service mesh abstracts communication between microservices into these sidecars and the sidecars communicate with one another in a mesh topology.

-Modern apps are smaller than their predecessors; as they’ve shrunk communication logic has been written into each app, microservice, function, etc. With one or two microservices, or maybe even a dozen, the communication logic generally isn't difficult to deal with.
+Because most modern apps are now smaller than their predecessors, they have shrunken the communication logic written into each app, microservice, function, etc. With one or two microservices, or maybe even a dozen, the communication logic generally isn't difficult to deal with.
 At scale, or when you have hundreds of such apps, a service mesh can be thought of as 'required'.